esphome/esphome-docs/components/sensor/statistics.rst

 .. code-block:: yaml

     on_...:
       - sensor.statistics.reset: my_statistics_component

-.. _on-update-trigger:
+.. _statistics-on_update_trigger:

 ``sensor.statistics.on_update`` Trigger
 ***************************************

 This automation triggers after all the configured sensors update.
 In :ref:`Lambdas <config-lambda>`, you can get the ``Aggregate`` object containing all the statistics (for the configured sensors only) from the trigger with ``x``.
-See :ref:`lambdas-aggregate-functions` for available functions.
+See :ref:`statistics-lambdas_calls` for available functions.

 .. code-block:: yaml